Coronet of Charles, Prince of Wales: Background

 When the former King Edward VIII went into exile as the Duke of Windsor in 1936 following his abdication, he took with him the Coronet of George, Prince of Wales – a highly controversial act.
 This coronet had been specially created for King George V, when Prince of Wales, and he wore it at his father's coronation in 1902.
 George's son, Edward, when Prince of Wales, wore it at the coronation of his father in 1911.
 In 1969, it was judged impractical to charge the ex-king with effectively stealing the coronet, which would be returned to the United Kingdom after his death in 1972.

-Since the 1902 coronet was unavailable, and the Coronet of Frederick, Prince of Wales was judged unusable due to its age, a new coronet had to be made for the investiture of Charles, Prince of Wales.
+Since the 1902 coronet was unavailable, and the Coronet of Frederick, Prince of Wales, was judged unusable due to its age, a new coronet had to be made for the investiture of Charles, Prince of Wales.
 He had been created Prince of Wales in 1958 but the formal investiture ceremony was held a few months before his 21st birthday.
 Today, the coronets of Frederick and George are part of the Crown Jewels of the United Kingdom on display at the Tower of London.

 Design

 The coronet follows the form laid down by King Charles II in 1677 by having just one arch rather than the traditional two arches or four half-arches of British monarchs' crowns to show that the Prince of Wales is inferior to the monarch but outranks the other royal princes and dukes.
 Though based on this traditional design, the coronet has a futurist look that was popular in the 1960s, and it was created by the eccentric designer Louis Osman.

 In the centre of the arch is a monde (which is actually a gold-plated ping-pong ball) engraved with the Prince of Wales's insignia by Malcolm Appleby, surmounted by a plain cross.
 Orbiting the monde are thirteen square diamonds set in platinum arranged as the constellation of Scorpio – the Prince of Wales's star sign.
 Within the 24-carat textured gold base is a purple velvet cap lined with ermine.
 Around the base are four crosses and four abstract fleurs-de-lis in 22-carat gold (mined in the Mawddach Valley in Merionethshire, it was the last Welsh gold held in stock by Johnson Matthey) sparsely decorated with diamonds and emeralds.
-The diamonds on the base are intended to represent the seven deadly sins and the seven gifts of the Holy Spirit.
+The diamonds on the base represent the seven deadly sins and the seven gifts of the Holy Spirit.
 In total, the coronet has 75 diamonds and 12 emeralds – white and green being the national colours of Wales – and weighs 1.36 kg.
 It measures 26.5 cm tall and 28.8 cm in diameter at the widest point.

 When Osman unveiled the coronet in London, he described it as "something that is modern".